 - All characters should use the correct pronouns in-line with the character’s gender they identify with.
 This can be played with however if you are exploring the complexities of pronouns and how people have become use to using one for many years and now have to change to a different pronoun.
 One character deliberately calling another the wrong pronoun or the word “IT” in a pejorative sense is best left alone.

 - It is worth repeating again here that the watchword is stereotypes.
-Up till now a large percentage of portrayal of transgendered characters have used the themes of sex workers, sex, murder, mental health and drug abuse.
+Up till now a large percentage of portrayal of trans characters have used the themes of sex workers, sex, murder, mental health and drug abuse.
 This does not represent the trans community.
-Every walk of life has a transgendered representative and the best stories are often in their interaction with friends, family and colleagues.
+Every walk of life has a trans representative and the best stories are often in their interaction with friends, family and colleagues.

 - Not all trans people get on with each other or frequent trans centric environments.